Support networks and changed community attitudes offer new possibilities.

 Since 2010, Limbs 4 Life has promoted Amputee Awareness Week in October, contacting every state and federal member of Parliament to ask them to wear an “empowering amputees” ribbon.
 Nurses, physios and other health workers also wear the ribbons.

-Iraqi-born Victoria, 63, is also actively involved in an Assyrian support group near her home in southwest Sydney.
+Iraqi-born Victoria Shamon, 63, is actively involved in an Assyrian support group near her home in southwest Sydney.
 On Mondays and Wednesdays, she’s picked up for lunch with other Assyrian and Arabic speakers.
-On Fridays, you’ll find her at Braeside Hospital, learning a skill such as knitting, as part of her NDIS funding.
+On Fridays, you’ll find her at Braeside Hospital, learning a skill such as knitting.

 “She’s been through a lot, but she enjoys her life,” says Victoria’s sister, Jaklin Bityou.
 Victoria was born with a crooked spine (scoliosis), which put pressure on her left leg.
 Her leg was amputated below the knee almost 30 years ago, after shrapnel from a bomb attack in Iraq caused further problems.